microsoft/call-center-ai/README.md

 #### 1. Prerequisites

-In macOS, with [Homebrew](https://brew.sh), simply type `make brew`, if not already done.

-For other systems, make sure you have the following installed:
+If you skiped the `make brew` command from the first install section, make sure you have the following installed:

 - [Rust](https://rust-lang.org)
 - [uv](https://docs.astral.sh/uv)